Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Introduction

-The rest of the paper is organized as follows.
-In Section~\ref{sec::related works} we review the state of the art on Zero and Few-Shot NER, previous NER databases on low resource domains as well as NLP approaches on security and crime domains.
-Section~\ref{sec::methodology} provides the details on CrimeNER database: the data acquisition and processing, the annotation guidelines and the entity type definitions and statistics of the database.
-The experiments performed on CrimeNERdb and their results are reported in Section~\ref{sec::experiments and results}, and the conclusions of the work and future research directions are discussed finally in Section~\ref{sec::conclusions and future work}.
+The remainder of the work is organized as follows.
+In Section~\ref{sec::related works} we review the state-of-the-art of NER in low resource domains, as well as crime-related and forensic NER and NLP approaches.
+We show the annotation procedure, data processing and statistics of CrimeNER-db in Section~\ref{sec:: crimener database}.
+Section~\ref{sec::experiments} provides the experimental setup and results of our experiments.
+Finally, the conclusions and future research directions that arise from this work are discussed in Section~\ref{sec::conclusions}.